View of Black Sea Turkey from a balcony.

 People camp, fish, hike and so much more here.
 It is 11,040 acres big and is gorgeous.

-Road Trip down the coast
+Road Trip down the Turkish Black Sea coastline

 Not everyone will get to do this but I really enjoyed this part of our trip.
-If you do take a road trip, I recommend this blog on driving a car in Turkey.

 It will cover some basics that you really should know to help you make the best of your trip.